bukowskis/raidis/README.md

 ## Why not use RedisFailover?

-* Firstly, because RedisFailover may fail itself (it depends on Zookeeper, remember?), while the Redis server is perfectly healthy
+* Firstly, because RedisFailover may fail itself (it depends on Zookeeper, remember?), while the Redis server is perfectly healthy (been there, done that)
-* Seondly, RedisFailover is utterly incompatible with the thread'n'fork chaos introduced by Resque workers
+* Seondly, RedisFailover is utterly incompatible with the thread'n'fork chaos introduced by Sidekiq/Resque workers
-* Thirdly, if you have but one single application not using Ruby, you'll have to come up with a _global_ failover solution anyway
+* We propose that your Redis failover solution is independent of Ruby, because you may have an app using Redis which simply is not a ruby app.

 ## How do I get started?

 Raidis knows where the redis master is by checking the file `/etc/redis_master` and there looking for content such as `127.0.0.1:6379` (you can omit the port if you like to).
-Note that you can use a RedisFailover daemon to update that file if you wish.
+Note that you can use a RedisFailover daemon to update that file if you wish (or whichever solution you come up with).
 At any rate, you won't need to use `Redis.new` or `RedisFailover.new` anymore.
 You'll find your ready-to-go redis in `Raidis.redis` with zero-configuration in your application.

 ```bash
 # Bash